bayareadevosymposium/bayareadevosymposium/_pages/schedule.md

 </ol>

 <h2>Posters</h2>
-Posters will be presented .
-Poster format will be announced and communicated in the coming weeks; check back around the end of April for updates!
+The poster format will be announced and communicated in the coming weeks; check back around the end of April for updates!